Elenkosz/rivus/doc/intro.rst

   :linenos:
   :emphasize-lines: 4,9-11

-In the e.g. run-script or test you can access these informations with only a few lines of code:
+In the e.g. run-script or test you can access these information with only a few lines of code:

 .. code-block:: python